khafizovar/cawidgets-gwt/README.md

 # cawidgets-gwt
-Widget Library for GWT.
-Migration from bitbucket-mercurial lost commit comments.
+Library of widgets for GWT.
+Migrating from bitbucket-mercurial Comments lost during migration